gmacario/wtf-docs/README.md

   - [ ] GUIs
   - [ ] Web dashboard (2.0)

-* Prepare pitch

-  - TODO: See top level issue https://github.com/gmacario/wtf-docs/issues/9
+* Prepare pitch - Top level issue https://github.com/gmacario/wtf-docs/issues/9

-TODO
+  - Develop storyboard

+* Assemble the pieces for the demo

+  - Bring up UDOO NEO with Android
+  - Connect IoTSemplice device
+  - Test WtfApp on UDOO NEO (follow the storyboard)

+* Pitch at the end of the hackaton

 ### Repositories